How to Guides

 Deep clean twice a year

-Our small carpet cleaner is inexpensive to hire and will breeze through the deep cleaning of all your carpets.
-We can provide the right carpet cleaning fluid as well if you wish.
-Best of all, it's designed to help your carpets dry quickly after the deep clean, minimising disruption.
+To deep clean your carpet, you could call in professionals to do the jobs but doing it yourself is just as easy with a little help from your local HSS team.
+Our small carpet cleaner is low priced & will breeze through the deep cleaning of all your carpets.
+We can provide the right carpet cleaning fluid if needed & best of all, it's designed to help your carpets dry quickly after the cleaning process.

 Tackle spillages before they become stains